 *Travel Costs: Travel is additional for ALL packages and is calculated at the standard $.50.5 per mile rate.
 Minimum $25 travel fee is added to all weddings (except those at the First Unitarian Church of Pittsburgh).
 Accommodations expected for destination wedding (more than 150 miles round trip from Pittsburgh if a rehearsal is scheduled).

-Off Season Rates: 10% off the Dearly Beloved or Radiant Vows Package, January 1-April 1 (excluding Valentine's Day weekend) ; November 15-December 30 ( excluding Christmas Eve and New Years Eve).
+Off Season Rates: 10% off the Dearly Beloved or Radiant Vows Package, January 1-April 1 (excluding New Year's Day and Valentine's Day weekend) ; November 15-December 30 ( excluding Thanksgiving weekend, Christmas week, and New Years Eve).

 PREPARE Program alone for couples who have engaged another Officiant is $325 (materials and three hours of meeting time).